imdeepmind/imdeepmind.github.io/docs/ml/mcp/langchain.md

    - News MCP → `"Heavy rainfall expected in Mumbai tomorrow…"`
 5. **LLM Final Response**
    - LangChain passes both results back to the LLM, which combines them into a natural response:
-     > Yes, you’ll need an umbrella tomorrow in Mumbai.
+     > Yes, we’ll need an umbrella tomorrow in Mumbai.
 Heavy rainfall is expected according to the latest news.

 ## Under the Hood